chloelewisdev/milestone-project-3/README.md

 You can find both the source of this information and learn more about the process with the following link: [Cloning a Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-### Deploying this project to Heroku
+### Deploying Remote - Code Institute Milestone 3 project to Heroku

-To deploy the project to Heroku, I used the following steps:
+To deploy the project to Heroku, I firstly ensured I had created a new repository within GitHub, and then I did the following:

 1. I created a Heroku account, signed in and created a new app with a unique name that had not already been taken (this project uses 'ms3-move-on').
 I then set the region to the closest to me: 'Europe'.
 2. With the app created, I went to the 'Settings' tab and clicked the 'Reveal Config Variables' button.
 From here, I input the following values: